datacanuck/GettingandCleaningData/README.md

 # GettingandCleaningData
 Course Project for JHU's Getting and Cleaning Data course.

 Run the run_analysis.R script.
 It uses a number of the input data sets from the UCI HAR data set.
+It generates a tidy data set called outputfile.txt.

+Download the data from:
+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-Download the data from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip These input data filenames are hardcoded into the script.
+These input data filenames are hardcoded into the script.